Behçet's has a wide range of possible symptoms, but most people only have a few of these.

 About 98% of people with Behçet’s syndrome have frequent mouth ulcers.
 They’re often painful and can affect your mouth, tongue and throat.
 Sometimes you may have many tiny ulcers clustered together.
 If you only have occasional mouth ulcers, it's very unlikely that you have Behçet's.
 This is true even if you have a relative who has the condition.

-Women and girls may get ulcers on their vulva, in their vagina or on their cervix.
-Men and boys may get ulcers on their scrotum and their penis.
-Some men and boys also have pain or swelling in their testicles.
+Women and girls may get ulcers on the vulva, in the vagina or on the cervix.
+Men and boys may get ulcers on the scrotum and the penis.
+Some men and boys also have pain or swelling in the testicles.
 Ulcers and boils may appear around the anus and in the groin.

-Oral and genital ulcers in Behçet’s syndrome aren’t caused by the herpes virus, and they’re not sexually transmitted or contagious, so you can’t catch them from someone else.
+Neither mouth or genital ulcers in Behçet’s syndrome are caused by the herpes virus, and they’re not sexually transmitted or contagious, so you can’t catch them from someone else.